 There is no magic bullet for every store.

 I like the way Kiehl’s spotlights their bestsellers with actual customer quotes in my photo below.
-Top ten is great suggestive selling.
-Plus, we’re always interested in knowing what’s popular - especially if we’re an Amiable personality type.
+The top ten is great suggestive selling.
+Plus, we’re always interested in knowing what’s trending.

 When looking for how to merchandise your store, remember your shopper’s journey is first to discover, then to compare options, and finally to acquire.
 The better you can slow down shoppers’ eyes, the more they’ll discover additional items than the one they originally came in to purchase.